HersheyTaichou/CodeBible/README.md

 # Code Reference Repository

-## About

-A repository of code used for reference when performing troubleshooting tasks.

-## How to use
+## Introduction

+This is my collection of notes, commands, and basic scripts I will use when performing troubleshooting, data collection, or object management tasks

+## Getting Started

-This repository can be viewed on Github's website, or you can sync it locally with your preferred utility.
-When used for reference, it may be easiest to use the website or a program that previews markdown files, as that will make it much easier to read
+This repository can be viewed on GitHub's website, or you can sync it locally with your preferred utility.
+When used for reference, it may be easiest to use the website or a program that previews markdown files, as that will make it much easier to read.

+### Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com/) can be downloaded from Microsoft for free.
+The installation is fairly straightforward, and it includes git capabilities built-in.

+While VSCode is installed, you will want to log into GitHub and fork this repository so it is available in your account.

+Once you have VSCode installed, you want to go to the Source Control tab on the left and click on the option to Clone a repository.

+At the top, it will ask you where you want to clone the repository from, click Github.
+It will then have you sign into GitHub, and finally, give you a list of all the repositories in your account.
+Click your fork of this repository.

+Finally, it will ask you where you want to want to store the local copy of your repository

+## Contribute

+I am always open to suggestions of things that you have found helpful, or ways I can improve the documentation on the scripts and how-to's present in this repository.

+Please use the issues tab at the top of the repository on GitHub to suggest any improvements or problems found.

+And as always, Thank you!